Melrose in Alachua County, Florida — The American South (South Atlantic)

 Melrose Historic District (added 1990 - District - #89002305) •

 Historic Significance: Event, Architecture/Engineering •

 Architectural Style: Greek Revival, Late Victorian, Other •

 Area of Significance: Architecture, Exploration/Settlement •

 Period of Significance: 1875-1899, 1900-1924, 1925-1949 •

 Historic Sub-function: Single Dwelling, Specialty Store •

 Categories. • Notable Places •

 Credits.
-This page originally submitted on , by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 812 times since then and 92 times this year.
-Last updated on , by James R. Murray of Elkton, Florida.
-Photos: 1, 2, 3, 4, 5. submitted on , by Mike Stroud of Bluffton, South Carolina. • Bill Pfingsten was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on August 7, 2018.
+This page originally submitted on March 24, 2011, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 982 times since then and 43 times this year.
+Last updated on November 16, 2016, by Tim Fillmon of Webster, Florida.
+Photos: 1, 2, 3, 4, 5. submitted on March 27, 2011, by Mike Stroud of Bluffton, South Carolina.
+6, 7. submitted on July 16, 2018, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.